 If quantitative measurement of such consequences is not feasible, qualitative information about the consequences may be provided.
-An explanation of how this information has been incorporated into decisions should also be provided.
+An explanation of how this information has been a provided into decisions should also be provided.

-- S1 Application of this standard to environmental hazards requires clear categorization of environmental values and how they can be assessed.
-The environment can be valued using different methodologies, but these methodologies are best used in consultation with experts in economics.
-Methodologies may include consideration of "use" and "non-use" values.
-"Use" values arise from consumption of an element of the environment, such as accessing clean water, or fishing in a lake, and also those that are non-consumptive, such as use of forests for leisure activities.
-"Non-use" values may be subdivided into: - "option value" (value for use at a later date) - "existence value" (knowledge that an element of the environment exists) - "bequest value" (knowledge that an element of the environment is available for future generations). - Whether the element of the environment is being assessed in terms of use or non-use values, methods exist for their valuation, such as market-based approaches, surrogate markets, simulated markets, and benefit transfer.
-Each has advantages, disadvantages and situations where it is particularly useful. - S1 The assessment of consequences may be either quantitative or qualitative and in many cases, qualitative data is sufficient.
-A quantitative method may not exist to address a situation (e.g. catastrophic effects on a keystone species), or a quantitative analysis may not be possible (no methods available).
-Useful analyses can be based on non-monetary valuations (number of species affected, water quality), or expert judgement, if the analyses follow documented, consistent and transparent procedures.

-S1 Economic impact is described in ISPM 5 Supplement 2 (Guidelines on the understanding of potential economic importance and related terms including reference to environmental considerations).
+- S1 Application of this standard to environmental hazards requires clear ion of er ironmental tegoi values and how they can be assessed.
+The environment can be val a using dif ent thodologies, but these methodologies are best used in consultation with expe odologies may in eco nics. l include consideration of "use" and "non-use" values.
+"Use se from consumption of an element of the environment, such as accessing clean water, fishir a a lake id also those that are non-consumptive, such as use of forests for leisure activit "Nonues may be subdivided into: - "option value" (value for use at a later date) - "existence value" (knowledge that an element of the training of the training - "bequest value" (knowledge that a element of the environment is available for future generations). - S1 Whether the element of the environment is by g assessed in terms of use or non-use values, methods exist for their valuation, such as market based a{PT} baches, surrogate markets, simulated markets, and benefit transfer.
+Each has adv bages, dis lyantages and situations where it is particularly useful. - either quantitative or qualitative and in many cases, S1 The assessment of cor quences ma 2 A quantitative method may not exist to address a situation (e.g. qualitative data is icient. catastrophic effects one species), or a quantitative analysis may not be possible (no methods a key available).
+Useful and can be used on non-monetary valuations (number of species affected, it, if the analyses follow documented, consistent and transparent water quality dgep pert procedure - S1 Economic upper 1s described in ISPM 5 Supplement 2 (Guidelines on the understanding of potential economic in a related terms including reference to environmental considerations).